KhalidEzzeldeen/RepData_PeerAssessment1/PA1_template.md

 ### 2 - Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-#### Filling NA's using mean of the same day or the mean for that 5-minute interval if the mean of the same date is NA
+#### Filling NA's using mean of the same day, or the mean of 5-minute interval if the mean of the same date is NA

 ```r
 activityDataWithoutNA = activityData